 To take vacation time, you must send your request to the program directors, and carbon copy the staff assistant.
 Once approved, you will be notified.
 It will also be recorded and submitted for payroll processing.
 You are expected to know how much time you have taken and reserved, and make allowances as required.

 To facilitate scheduling and ensure all program requirements are met, you are asked to plan for two one-week blocks of vacation.
-The first request is due by November 3, and the second no later than April 1.
 Additional vacation days must be submitted for approval at least two weeks before starting a new rotation.
 We are unable to approve elective vacation requests once a rotation has started.
 The program requires that you not pre-schedule at least four days of your PTO.
 These days can then be used for sick time throughout the year.
 No requests will be approved during the last four weeks of the program and on testing days.

 - Holidays: Given that you are resident status, you will not be guaranteed time off for the 13 holidays recognized by the hospital system.
 We will allow time off around the Christmas and New Years holiday.
 This holiday is broken up into two blocks of time (3-4 days) and you will have time off around one of the holidays.
 If you have a preference for one or the other holiday, please inform the program faculty and email to the project coordinator.